 Get Your Degree

 Going back to school is possible at any age, and it is a great way to vastly improve upon your skills and prepare yourself for a new career or a smaller transition within your existing career.
 When it comes to project management, you could learn what it takes to lead a team by enrolling in a masters in project and program management program.
-And with schools like Brandeis University offering up valuable online MSMPP degree programs, you do not even need to worry about sitting in a classroom to get your education.
+And with schools offering up valuable online MSMPP degree programs, you do not even need to worry about sitting in a classroom to get your education.
 Plus, once you have this valuable degree, you will be able to prove to your current boss, or a new prospective boss, that you have what it takes to get the job done.

 As a team leader, it might be tempting to micromanage everyone who is performing various tasks for you.
 But the goal is to macromanage, not to micromanage.
 This means giving your team confidence in their abilities to get things done, and stepping back and having the confidence in them to get everything done for you as well.
 You will gain a lot more respect from your team, and you will be able to let them work autonomously when they want to and ask questions when they need to.
 Plus, you will really be able to see where individuals shine and where they falter so that you could then use that information for future projects.
 So go ahead and let your team members make their own decisions within their specific areas of responsibility.